tibs/pyconuk2019-notes/old-slides.rst

-* Validation: there's a grand sense of "I'm doing the right thing" gained from going to a conference of people doing the same sort of thing (whether if be programming C, programming Python, or building embedded systems and doing device bring up).
+* Validation: there's a grand sense of "I'm doing the right thing" gained from going to a conference of people doing the same sort of thing (whether it be programming C, programming Python, or building embedded systems and doing device bring up).
 This can revitalise your involvement with what you're doing, and boost enthusiasm in general.
 Which is a Good Thing, and I think should not be underestimated.